lalelisealstad/mybook-dashboard/README.md

         - filter by genre
         - sort by popularity / ratings
 - add yml file to deploy
- - Chanhe to poetry in dash,
+ - Change to poetry in dash,
  - add linter formater Ruff, use pytest

     - try to see if I can use google books api to get book pic instead of just name